Alvin156/chat-app/README.md

 ### **PROBLEMS**:

--   After a message is created, an event is emitted to all clients
+-   After a message is created, an event is emitted to all clients.
     > Need to change it such that only clients from the room/channel only gets the emitted event.
+-   When a message is recieved, every previous messages is re-rendered.